Time To Pay: Time To Pay requests: Self Assessment cases

 When you agree to a TTP that will span the next payment date you must make sure that you include any charges recorded on SA2000 when you set up the Instalment Arrangement.

-Case not in IDMS
+Debt not yet in IDMS

 Where the case is not on IDMS and is in SA only you should set up the arrangement on SA for all amounts that are included in the arrangement.
 When the first amount becomes due the TTP details will pass to IDMS and will also include the amounts becoming due.